 Does a Medical Power of Attorney need to be notarized, witnessed, or recorded in New Mexico?

 The specific guidelines and restrictions for PoA forms are different in each state; however, in New Mexico, neither witnesses nor notarization are legally required.
 That said, both are recommended to help reinforce the validity of your document.
 Finally, as a general rule, your witness(es) must not be under the age of 18, and no witness should simultaneously be designated as your PoA agent.

-See New Mexico Healthcare Power of Attorney law: Ch.
+See New Mexico Medical/Healthcare Power of Attorney law: Ch.
 24, Article 7A